aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/documentbuilder/_index.md

 When  useBuilderFormatting  is  false , [DocumentBuilder](../../com.aspose.words/documentbuilder) formating is ignored and formatting of inserted text is based on default HTML formatting.
 As a result, the text looks as it is rendered in browsers.

-When  useBuilderFormatting  is  true , formatting of inserted text is based on [DocumentBuilder](../../com.aspose.words/documentbuilder) formatting, and the text looks as if it were inserted with [write(java.lang.String)](../../com.aspose.words/documentbuilder\#write-java.lang.String-). |
+When  useBuilderFormatting  is  true , formatting of inserted text is based on [DocumentBuilder](../../com.aspose.words/documentbuilder) formatting, and the text looks as if it were inserted with [write(java.lang.String)](../../com.aspose.words/documentbuilder\#write-java.lang.String). |

-### insertHtml(String html, int options) {#insertHtml-java.lang.String-int-}
+### insertHtml(String html, int options) {#insertHtml-java.lang.String-int}
 ```
 public void insertHtml(String html, int options)
 ```